 How We Tested

-We took these five midsize SUVs to the wilds of Wisconsin to put them through a week's worth of testing.
+We took these five midsize SUVs to the wilds of Wisconsin to put them through a week’s worth of testing.
 We had an expert round robin, where our judges took all five vehicles over the same roads to assess ride, handling, braking, noise and more.
 We drove a 145-mile real-world mileage route in and around Milwaukee to judge real-world fuel economy.
-We also brought an in-market couple to help us evaluate the SUVs.
+We also brought an in-market couple to help us evaluate this year’s SUVs.

 From all of the points we awarded in those tests, we found our winner.
 The scoring broke down this way: